1608 – Captain John Smith leads an exploration of the Potomac River, finding the Algonquian tribes that inhabited this area.

 1927 August- A fire at the Burke Post Office kills Postmaster (and local minister) Jack Sangster.

 1929 – Burke United Methodist Church opens in the former railroad station.
-The building, on Old Burke Lake Road, now houses a State Farm office.
+The building, on Old Burke Lake Road, now houses an Allstate office.

 1940 – Dedication of the new Burke Elementary school at the corner of Burke Lake and Lee Chapel Roads.
 The school, a part of President Roosevelt’s Works Progress administration, was built to replace a 3 room school house that dated to 1912.